India deaths data hints Covid worst tragedy since 1947 – latest updates

-Novel coronavirus pandemic has infected more than 191 million and claimed at least 4.1M lives around the world.
-Here are updates for July 20.
+Novel coronavirus pandemic has infected more than 191 million people and killed at least 4.1million around the world.
+Here are updates for July 20:

 Tuesday, July 20: